Patients

 Yelisbeth and Yoel depended on the meager income they made from selling chocolates and some of their last possessions they still had with them.

-More than 550 miles away from the medical mission, the family estimated that the next stretch of their trip would cost almost three times the amount of money they had at the time.
+More than 550 miles away from the surgical program, the family estimated that the next stretch of their trip would cost almost three times the amount of money they had at the time.

 But knowing that their dream of finding Elizabeth surgery was continuously moving closer within their reach, the entire family once again made incredible sacrifices to earn money: They left the dog that had accompanied them at Cristiana’s house, sold their fridge and deserted one of their tuk tuks, a motorized tricycle, leaving the six of them to share one together.